avi892nash/LaungeTest/memory-bank/progress.md

 # Progress

 ## What Works
+- **Attempted fix for `partner-backend` deployment errors**:
+    - Updated `render.yaml` to change the `buildCommand` for the `lounge-app` service (partner-backend) to `npm install && npm run build`.
+This ensures dependencies are explicitly installed before compilation.
+    - Previously: Updated `partner-backend/tsconfig.json` by adding `"types": ["node"]` to `compilerOptions`.
+This aimed to resolve TypeScript errors related to missing Node.js types and module resolution for `express` and `cors`, but was not sufficient on its own.
+    - Deployment verification is pending for the combined changes.
 - Basic application structure is running on Android and iOS.
-- Critical build and runtime errors have been resolved.
+- Critical build and runtime errors have been resolved (for frontend).
 - Refactored `ExploreScreen.tsx` layout to achieve a blue top "Explore" section and a light grey main background:
     - Introduced `topBlueBackgroundContainer` with a dark blue background (`#0A2540`) for the header and filter elements.
     - Changed `searchFilterContainer` (airport search) and `dropdownContainer` (category dropdown) backgrounds to match this blue, with their text/icon colors changed to white for contrast.
 Shadows were removed from these elements.